Information and guidance for the maritime sector.

 Arriving vessels will still be required to meet New Zealand’s strict biosecurity requirements, to prevent the introduction of pests and plant and animal diseases to New Zealand.

-- Guidance on some of the key changes under the COVID-19 Public Health Response (Maritime Border) Order (No 2) 2020 (Word, 274 KB)
+- Guidance on some of the key changes under the COVID-19 Public Health Response (Maritime Border) Order (No 2) Amendment Order (No 2) 2020 (Word, 275 KB)

-- Guidance on some of the key changes under the COVID-19 Public Health Response (Maritime Border) Order (No 2) 2020 (PDF, 187 KB)
+- Guidance on some of the key changes under the COVID-19 Public Health Response (Maritime Border) Order (No 2) Amendment Order (No 2) 2020 (PDF, 147 KB)

 The Extended Notice of Arrival is an important document that all ships coming into New Zealand will need to complete 7 days out from arrival.